catty215/Construct_LAMOST_IP/README.md

 ## 3.Citation

 This package is developed based on our ongoing research.
-If you use this package or related code in your research work, please cite our upcoming paper once it is published.
-The citation information will be updated here promptly after submission and acceptance.
+If you use this package or related code in your research work, please cite the corresponding paper once it is published.
+Citation information will be provided here in the future.